akshay-codess/oren-chat-bot/public/docs/oren-info.md

 6. Click "freeze data" to lock and send for approval (status turns blue)
 7. Unfreeze if changes needed
 8. Use "data unavailable" button if no data exists for a period

+Why can’t I edit the annual question?
+Sometimes the annual question is locked because it is  a monthly question , fill monthly data to populate annual data.

 This comprehensive guide covers all aspects of using the Oren Sustainability Hub platform for various user roles, from data entry to review and reporting.